baratine/bartil/README.md

-Bache is a Baratine service that exposes common data structures as a REST service.
+Bache is a Baratine service that exposes common data structures as REST services.
 Bache provides a map, list, tree, string, and counter type that are callable from any client supporting WebSockets or HTTP.
 You can store any object as both the key or value field in the map, list, and tree data types.

-TODO: persistence and journaling
+Bache services are persistent; they are stored into Baratine's internal key-value store, io.baratine.core.Store.
+Saves to the store are batched for high performance and efficiency.
+Bache uses a journal to ensure that batched saves are reliable and that there will be no data loss.

-In many ways, Bache is very similar to [Redis](http://redis.io/); Bache services should be familiar to Redis users.
+In many ways, Bache is very similar to [Redis](http://redis.io/); thus, Bache services should be familiar to Redis users.
 Bache shows that you can write any kind of Baratine service that runs about as fast as Redis, but with much more functionality (and without having to resort to Lua scripting).